juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 	print("Prediction probabilities")
 	print(out['pred'])
 ```

-Testing the image by moving them to the coorect folder

-Testing an individual image

 Testing our net with real video!
 although training a convnet is a very slow process, testing it is not!, in fact, it takes milliseconds to test the trained model, to prove you that I'm going to call the trained net in each frame of a video to show the predictions on realtime.